lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 Earlier in the ReCentering Psych Stats OER I included the lesson on [item analysis](#ItemAnalSurvey) because I find it to be a useful stepping stone into principal components and principal factor analyses.

 Nearing the end of the lesson on PCA, we can ask, "How do the results we obtained from PCA compare to those found in item analysis?"
-To answer these questions we will (a) calculate corrected item-total correlation coefficients, (c) calculate correlations between each item and the mean scores from the remaining scales, (c) calculate component loadings for a PCA with an orthogonal rotation, and (d) calculate component loadings for a PCA with an oblique rotation.
-I will teach the last step -- assembling them into a single table -- in R. The code is complicated and many might choose to do it in a spreadsheet, outside of the R environment.
+To answer these questions, we will (a) calculate corrected item-total correlation coefficients, (c) calculate correlations between each item and the mean scores from the remaining scales, (c) calculate component loadings for a PCA with an orthogonal rotation, and (d) calculate component loadings for a PCA with an oblique rotation.
+I will teach the last step -- assembling them into a single table -- in R. The code is complicated, and many might choose to do it in a spreadsheet, outside of the R environment.
 After assembly, though, we can compare the results.

 First, we score the total and subscales using the dataset we simulated above (dfGRMS).